 Rogaining is a sport of long distance navigation on foot for teams of two or more over a twenty four hour period.
 The object of the sport is to score points by finding checkpoints located within a specially mapped area over the twenty four hours.
 As checkpoints can be visited in any order, strategy and teamwork are important features of the sport as well as endurance, stamina and navigational skills, with night navigation a key element.
 The team members must stay together at all times.
 We also hope that you will find the time to stop and admire the views of this beautiful part of Ireland.

-The event will start at mid-day on Saturday 18th June and finish 24 hours later.
-A central Event Centre will be manned from 8pm on the Saturday until the event finishes on Sunday.
+A central Event Centre will be manned throughout the event.
 Hot food will be available at this time and an area to pitch a small tent will also be available.
 Teams may opt to come back to the event centre or stay out on the competition terrain for the full 24 hours.

 The winning team will be determined by totalling the number of points scored less any penalty points accrued for over-running the cut off finish time.
 In the event of a tie, the higher placing shall be awarded to the team that finished earlier.